Tight Bounds for Randomized Load Balancing on Arbitrary Network Topologies

-As for the matching model, there is a natural upper bound on the convergence in terms of the spectral gap of $\bP$. \begin{thm}[{\cite[Thm.~1]{RSW98}}] Let $G$ be any graph and consider the continuous case.
-Then for any $\epsilon > 0$, the discrepancy is at most $\epsilon$ after $\frac{ 2}{1-\lambda(\P)}\cdot \log( \frac{K\,n^2}{ \epsilon} ) $ rounds for any initial load vector with discrepancy at most $K$. \end{thm}
+As for the matching model, there is a natural upper bound on the convergence in terms of the spectral gap of $\bP$. \begin{theorem}[{\cite[Thm.~1]{RSW98}}] Let $G$ be any graph, and consider the continuous case.
+Then, for any $\epsilon > 0$, the discrepancy is at most $\epsilon$ after $\frac{ 2}{1-\lambda(\P)}\cdot \log( \frac{K\,n^2}{ \epsilon} ) $ rounds for any initial load vector with discrepancy at most $K$. \end{theorem}

 \begin{theorem} Let $G$ be any $d$-regular graph, and consider the continuous case with $\gamma \geq 2$.
 Then, for any $\epsilon > 0$ and $K > 0$, there is an initial load vector with discrepancy $K$ so that it takes at least $ \frac{1}{8\cdot(1-\lambda(\P))} \cdot \log( \frac{K}{4\epsilon n})$ rounds to achieve a discrepancy smaller than $\epsilon$. \end{theorem} \begin{proof} The proof is very similar to the proof of \thmref{continuouslowermatching} in the randomized matching model, except that here the transition matrix is $\P$ instead of $\mathbf{Q}$.